 Are you bored with dull major Sottish tourist attractions which everyone had seen?
 Are you looking for offbeat, less known but still amazing spots in Scotland?
 Namely, some amazing hidden places?

-Visiting Scotland does not mean only seeing the major tourist attractions, and if you know where to look Scotland is packed with awesome hidden gems.
+Visiting Scotland does not mean only seeing the main tourist attractions and walking the beaten paths.
+If you know where to look Scotland is packed with awesome hidden gems.

 Parallel Roads, Highlands

 In a quiet valley, 18 miles to the north-east of the Highland town of Fort William is a geological phenomenon that is unique in Britain.

 Glen Roy and its side valley are marked by three strange roads that circle the glen.
 From a distance, they appear human-made, but they are entirely natural, formed as lake terraces around a now long-gone loch that existed during the last ice age.

 The exciting feature of this land is the fact that even Mr Charles Darwin was fascinated by it.
 He said that “It is far the most remarkable area I ever examined.
 I can assure you Glen Roy has astonished me”.

 This spot provides excellent views and rough paths which guarantee a fantastic experience, however, prepare yourself for a boggy ground.